 Frequency: Up to three times a week

-ATP-CP athletes are fast, strong and explosive, specializing in brief, single-effort activities like swinging a golf club or baseball bat, Olympic weightlifting, high-jumping, and shot-putting.
-Athletes in field and team sports like soccer, lacrosse, tennis, martial arts, basketball and other activities also rely heavily on the ATP-CP system during the highest-effort moments of sprinting, serving, kicking or driving to the hoop.
+Athletes with well-trained ATP-CP systems are fast, strong, and explosive, specializing in brief, single-effort activities like swinging a softball bat, Olympic weightlifting, high-jumping, and shot-putting.
+Athletes competing in field and team sports, such as soccer, lacrosse, tennis, martial arts, basketball, and other activities, also rely heavily on the ATP-CP system during the highest-effort moments of sprinting, kicking, or driving to the hoop.

 Fast and Furious: The Glycolytic Energy System

 As your ATP-CP system sputters out, your glycolytic system steps in and keeps you moving for about another minute or so before it, too, begins to run out of fuel.